jamesvibar/jamesvibar.com/content/works/old-jamesvibar.md

 ## The First Step

 I think for most creatives and designers, one of the biggest challenges in their profession is to try and create their own personal portfolio.
-Somehow, no matther how hard you try, you end up in a cycle of frustration chasing for perfection.
+Somehow, no matter how hard you try, you end up in a cycle of frustration chasing for perfection.

 Old Jamesvibar.com (not a fun title to be honest), is the first website I have designed and developed.